 As of March 2021

-OSWALD WEST STATE PARK: Some trail sections are currently closed as a result of windfall from a September 2020 windstorm.
+OSWALD WEST STATE PARK: The following trail sections are currently closed as a result of windfall from a September 2020 windstorm:.

 NORTH NEAHKAHNIE MOUNTAIN TRAIL: Only the South Neahkahnie Mountain Trail is open for out-and-back hikes; the north trail may not reopen this hiking season.
 Check the park website for current conditions.
 The alternative is to walk the US 101 shoulder.